 The Team Coaching Program improves the value and quality of health and social systems of care to help and coach frontline interdisciplinary clinical and supporting microsystems with knowledge, processes and tools including the Microsystem Improvement Process (MIP).
-The program is grounded in multiple disciplines, theories, and original research focused on cultivating improvement and group dynamic capabilities at the front line of health care.
-These skills contribute to value, safety, and quality of care, especially during times of uncertainty and challenge.
+The program is grounded in multiple disciplines, theories, and original research focused on cultivating improvement and group dynamic capabilities, especially valuable during times of uncertainty and challenge.
 The discipline of team coaching builds on Edgar Schein’s wisdom in “helping” rather than “telling” what to do.
 Engaging in dialogue based on curiosity and humble inquiry to develop supportive relationships, explore new possibilities, innovate, and assess desired improvements is core to the program.

-The Team Coaching Program is an intensive, dynamic, and highly interactive 6-part series that offers a unique curriculum that blends the art and science of team coaching, improvement science including measurement and effective communication and team-building knowledge and skills.
+The Program is an intensive, dynamic, and highly interactive 6-part series that offers a unique curriculum that blends the art and science of team coaching, improvement science including measurement and effective communication and team-building knowledge and skills.
 The applied theory of team coaching comes to life with the coach learning to help individual team members successfully work together to achieve their improvement goals.
 This program provides the overview and the individual components of the three phases of "The Team Coaching Model.”
 Each participant will benefit from group and one on one learning with an assigned faculty member.

 Coaches in Training (CITs) in this program will learn:

 Anyone interested in helping and coaching improvement teams including:

 Enrolled participants are required to have an improvement team or other interprofessional team to practice the team coaching skills and knowledge continuously throughout Team Coaching program.
 Advanced identification of the team members and sharing the Team Coaching timeline with them is helpful preparation.
 You will coach the team every week for 60 minutes or at a minimum every other week for 90 minutes.